 Unbounded Thinking in Southern California

-A 150-acre campus in the foothills of Claremont, California–on the front porch of Los Angeles and part of the Pacific Rim.
-A boarding and day high school (9-12) with a 100-year legacy of putting honor and moral courage above all else.
+A 150-acre campus in the foothills of Claremont, California – on the front porch of Los Angeles and part of the Pacific Rim.
+A boarding and day high school (9-12) for boys and girls with a 100-year legacy of putting honor and moral courage above all else.
 A fully accredited museum of paleontology.
 A college placement record that includes 90% of each graduating class attending colleges and universities in the top 10% nationwide.
 Students on campus from 10 states and 15 countries.
-A commitment to team sports, outdoor adventure, and participation in the arts.
+A commitment to team sports, outdoor adventure and participation in the arts.
 These attributes only begin to describe what makes Webb, Webb.
-While the school was founded in 1922 in the great tradition of the best boarding schools of the eastern United States, Webb has since grown to embrace the adventurous spirit of California where it thrives.
-Webb today is a vibrant community of unbounded thinkers pushing to solve problems and educate young boys and girls to become honor-bound leaders.
+While the school was founded in 1922 in the great tradition of the best boarding schools of the eastern United States, Webb embraces the adventurous spirit of California where it thrives.
+Webb is a vibrant community of unbounded thinkers pushing to solve problems and growing as leaders.

 The Webb Schools

 At a Glance

 Webb is a 150-acre campus.